jalvarez212/ethnotary/readme.md

 ## 🔒 Security

-ethnotary has not been audited by a third party, a security audit is pending. ethnotary does not collect any user data or hold any user funds. ethnotary contracts are backed by the security of the EVM compatiable blockchains.
-Please use ethnotary at your own risk as the application is still in active development.
+ethnotary has not been audited by a third party; a security audit is pending. ethnotary does not collect any user data or hold any user funds. ethnotary contracts are backed by the security of the EVM-compatible blockchains.
+Please use ethnotary at your own risk, as the application is still in active developmen

 ## 🚀 Getting Started